openmessaging/openmessaging.github.io/docs/benchmarks/pulsar.md

 Resource | Description | Count
 :--------|:------------|:-----
-Kafka instances | The VMs on which a Kafka broker will run | 3 ZooKeeper instances | The VMs on which a ZooKeeper node will run | 3 Client instance | The VM from which the benchmarking suite itself will be run | 1
+Pulsar instances | The VMs on which a Pulsar broker will run | 3 ZooKeeper instances | The VMs on which a ZooKeeper node will run | 3 Client instance | The VM from which the benchmarking suite itself will be run | 1